clemsonciti/palmetto-documentation/docs/basic.md

 Location                |	Available space                     | Notes
 ------------------------|---------------------------------------|---------------------------------------------------------------------------
 `/home/username`        |   100 GB per user                     | Backed-up nightly, permanent storage space accessible from all nodes
-`/scratch1/username`    |   233 TB shared by all users          | Not backed up, temporary work space accessible from all nodes, OrangeFS Parallel File System
+`/scratch1/username`    |   1.7 PB TB shared by all users          | Not backed up, temporary work space accessible from all nodes, OrangeFS Parallel File System
-`/scratch2/username`    |   160 TB shared by all users          | Not backed up, temporary work space accessible from all nodes, XFS
-`/scratch3/username`    |   129 TB shared by all users          | Not backed up, temporary work space accessible from all nodes, ZFS
-`/scratch4/username`    |   175 TB shared by all users          | Not backed up, temporary work space accessible from all nodes, BeeGFS Parallel File System
 `/local_scratch`        |   Varies between nodes (99GB-800GB)   | Per-node temporary work space, accessible only for the lifetime of job

-The `/home` and `/scratch` directories are shared by all nodes.
+The `/home` and `/scratch1` directories are shared by all nodes.
 In contrast, each node has its own `/local_scratch` directory.

 All data in the `/home` directory is permanent